 Honors College Requirements

 Are you considering the Honors College at Grand Canyon University?
-As part of the Honors College at GCU, you will have access to exclusive honors clubs and organizations, national honors societies, signature programming that promotes career readiness, professional and leadership development, and networking and mentorship with prominent industry leaders and esteemed faculty.
+As part of the Honors College you will have access to signature programming that promotes career readiness, professional and leadership development, and networking and mentorship with prominent industry leaders, esteemed faculty and national honors societies.
 In addition, you have the opportunity to participate in local and global outreach programs, global study tours and honors mission trips throughout the year to cultivate a global mindset and to broaden your cultural awareness.

 You can collaborate with esteemed faculty and honors peer mentors to promote academic achievement and to foster social engagement and community.